jbeckhardt/url-miner/README.md

 * cycles = The number of output cycles

 ## Output Log
 The files save to a folder called 'output'.
 The name of the file is automatically generated to match the protocol.
-If the file already exists, the new output aapends to the original file.
+If the file already exists, the new output appends to the original file.

 The output files is a csv with two fields.
 The first is the URL.
 The second is the availability of the domain.
 A value of 0 means the domain is unavailable.
 A value of 1 means the domain is available.

 ## Additional Notes
 The current version of this uses dictionaries and word part lists culled from the internet.
 Unfortunately, I did not document these at the time of discovery.
 We will update the documentation as we know more.

+The program uses an account on Free Domain API to check URL availability.